Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Conclusions and Future Directions

 \item[(2)] \textbf{General channel matrices:} Our analysis assumes i.i.d.
 Gaussian entries for the channel matrix.
 Relaxing this assumption to consider more general, practically relevant channel models is of significant interest.
 Advanced AMP variants developed for general design matrices \cite{ma2017orthogonal,rangan2019vector,fan2022approximate,liu2024unifying,zhao2022asymptotic,dudeja2023universality,wang2024universality} could provide useful tools in this direction.

+\item[(3)] \textbf{Complex-valued systems}: The current analysis focuses on a real-valued system model.
+Extending the proposed analytical framework to complex-valued systems, which are more relevant in practical wireless communications, is an important and interesting direction for future work.

-\item[(3)] \textbf{Nonconvex precoding schemes:} The considered precoding scheme relies on convex relaxation followed by one-bit quantization.
-More advanced, nonconvex optimization-based methods have been proposed in the literature \cite{GEMM,PBB,onebit_CI}.
-Analyzing the performance of these sophisticated nonconvex approaches is a promising direction for future research. \end{itemize}
+\item[(4)] \textbf{Other precoding schemes:} Beyond the considered vector-valued relaxation models, the semidefinite relaxation (SDR) technique can also be applied to \eqref{Eqn:formulation2}, which is another important CRQ-based approach.
+However, the SDR formulation involves matrix-valued optimization variables and constraints, and is therefore not amenable to the proposed AMP-based analytical framework.
+In addition to the CRQ schemes, more advanced nonconvex optimization-based methods have been proposed \cite{GEMM,PBB,onebit_CI}.
+Developing analytical tools to characterize the asymptotic performance of these sophisticated approaches is a promising direction for future research.